 Decide if it’s worth exploring your passion.
 If yes, then make sure that you have skills that can make your passion work for you and also energy, and enthusiasm which can elevate your skills.

-If you are a passionate hotelier, does you skill set to match any other job?
+If you are a passionate hotelier, does your skill set to match any other job?
 You definitely don’t want to be worse off by changing career.

 If you are in the hospitality industry but are a passionate artist then you have a valid reason to think about changing career field.
 You have got reasons to go ahead and take your chances.

-So, get ahead and make your career rather than thinking it as changing your career.
+So, get ahead and make your career rather than thinking about it as changing your career.

 Start thinking out of the box to learn about your real passion.
 Let the passion come from within rather than forcing yourself to another career again.